 The Megalodon: Apex Predator of the Prehistoric Seas

+Millions of years before the blue whale ruled the seas, the megalodon (Otodus megalodon) was the undisputed apex predator.
 Estimates suggest that the megalodon reached lengths of up to 60 feet, with jaws that could open wide enough to swallow two adult humans side by side.
+Its teeth, some up to 7 inches long, were designed for slicing through thick flesh and bone, making it an efficient hunter.

 Megalodons thrived in warm waters during the Miocene and Pliocene epochs, roughly 23 to 3.6 million years ago.

 They likely fed on large marine mammals, such as whales and dolphins, as well as other sharks.
 But despite their ferocity, megalodons disappeared during a mass extinction event.
+Changes in climate, ocean temperature, and food availability likely contributed to their demise.

 Comparing the Giants: Strengths and Weaknesses